Creating a New Model#

 2 |

-Once physical preparation is complete, proceed with image acquisition and model creation.
+Once the physical preparation is complete, proceed with image capture and model creation

 3 |